malaquiasdev/studio-ghibli-database-api/README.md

 - You have access to [DynamoDB](https://aws.amazon.com/pt/dynamodb/)
 - You have installed the [Node.js](https://nodejs.org/en/)
 - You have installed the [Yarn](https://yarnpkg.com/getting-started/install)
-- Or you can use a [Docker Container Platform](https://www.docker.com)

 ## AWS services that we use

 - AWS CloudFormation